ApplicationRef

 menubar.
 Additional menus (most interesting submenus) can be named

-and accessed via gtk_application_get_menu_by_id()
+and accessed via gtk_application_get_menu_by_id() which allows for

 dynamic population of a part of the menu structure.